reinhart1010/nix/docs/en/common/pass.md

 ---
 # pass

-Tool for storing and reading passwords or other sensitive data.
+Store and read passwords or other sensitive data.
 All data is GPG-encrypted, and managed with a Git repository.
 More information: <https://www.passwordstore.org>.